We were in New Orleans from February 19 to February 22, 2021. Read about our previous visit in 2020 here.

 Bywater is yet another funky, cool, and colorful New Orleans neighborhood.
 We roamed the streets willy-nilly, with our only specific targets being Music Box Village and Parleaux Beer Lab.
 Parleaux we’ve already talked about; Music Box Village is a collection of whimsical musical art installations, unfortunately closed when we were in town.

-Faubourg Marigny, or just the Marigny (‘mah-ri-nee) is (shocker!) full of historic architecture, and is probably best known for the live music along Frenchman Street.
+Faubourg Marigny, or just the Marigny (‘mah-ri-nee) is (shocker!) full of historic architecture, and is probably best known for the live music along Frenchmen Street.
 Because we are early birds, we only got to enjoy a few songs from a really impressive jazz band playing on the sidewalk; the best way to experience the music is to show up a little later in the evening and dance from venue to venue.

 - Sidle up to the swanky bar for a fancy cocktail at The Columns hotel on St Charles, as mentioned by travel writer Seb Modak